The weird thing about my best friend dying is that he’s the only one with whom I want to discuss the grieving process.

 Fortunately, I was scheduled for a week’s vacation last week so didn’t have to work.
 However, my heart condition prevented us from spending that week visiting relatives in Texas as planned.
 Again, though, that fits — since we probably would only have wanted to be in our own home.

 And now, everything seems to be in shadow.
 Ever read/see Lord of the Rings?
 When Frodo puts on the ring, he slip sinto the world of the wraiths — everything is insubstantial to him; dim; echoey; distant.
 That’s how I feel now.
-Nothing really seems real to me except my wife’s hand and the occasional dog.
+Nothing really seems real to me except my partner’s hand and the occasional dog.
 (We could really use a dog right now; something comforting there is about a big fuzzy wall to hug and watch softly sleep, and then the biting of the paws…)

 So we’re driving to Shasta.
 I wrote a eulogy — one of four to be delivered Saturday afternoon — but maybe I’ll excerpt this instead.
 There’s nothing to say anyway, not really — but it seems vitally important to say something.
 I’ll think of something.
 I always do.

 I’m very glad that Sput came to visit Ann & I in early November.
-We hadn’t seen him since 1994/5 (whenever we got married), but he made the trip down via bus and I got to “show off” a bit, a weekend, and then ferried him down to an East Bay friend’s house so he could help the UC Medical Center continue its assault on his ill health (he’s had Type 1 diabetes since he was 12, and was having some undiagnosed trouble which seemed thyroid-centered.
+We hadn’t seen him since 1994/5 (whenever we got hitched), but he made the trip down via bus and I got to “show off” a bit, a weekend, and then ferried him down to an East Bay friend’s house so he could help the UC Medical Center continue its assault on his ill health (he’s had Type 1 diabetes since he was 12, and was having some undiagnosed trouble which seemed thyroid-centered.
 The last thing I told him was that I loved him, and he said the same.
 So, at least there’s that.

 If I don’t stop typing now, I never will.
 And I have work to do.
 More later… or not.
 We never can tell.